govau/service-manual/content/service-design-delivery-process/alpha-stage/test.md

 Don’t spend too much time building the prototypes, as you will keep throwing them away and building new ones based on user feedback.

-A prototype shouldn’t be functionally complete, have full end-to-end transactions or integrate with any working back-end systems.
-Just build the user journeys and use hypotheses you need to test.
+A prototype should not be functionally complete, have full end-to-end transactions or integrate with any working back-end systems.
+Just build the user journeys and user hypotheses you need to test.

 It’s completely fine (and strongly recommended) to throw away the prototypes you build.
-You may choose to re-use some design patterns or components when you build the Beta, but you shouldn’t re-use a whole prototype.
+You may choose to re-use some design patterns or components when you build in Beta stage, but you should not re-use a whole prototype.

 ### [2]Tools and technology for your prototypes